mckennapsean/dissertation/content/08-discuss.md

 Presentation inherently involves two or more parties, so it could involve users beyond a data analyst.
 In a design study methodology, Sedlmair et al. describe several different collaborator roles, such as front-line analysts and gatekeepers [@Sedlmair2012b].
-Alternative collaborator roles have been identified, such as liaisons [@Bertini2015], which bridge visualization research to complex domains.
+Simon et al. identified alternative collaborator roles, such as liaisons [@Bertini2015] who bridge visualization research to complex domains.
 Although we worked with several liaisons, the user personas identified four kinds of users, only one of whom, the network analyst, is a domain expert in cybersecurity.
 Other users, such as network managers, have some domain knowledge, but another domain was clearly at work here: an organizational domain.
 Large organizations need to disseminate information up a chain of command in order for decisions to be made and passed down [@McKenna2015].
 With multiple domains and types of users, this work challenges the role of a single domain expert as the optimum collaborator.
 It is important to identify these different user roles and design tools that adapt to their needs, and the design activity framework, especially the _understand_ worksheet, pushes these concepts.

 Lastly, working in the cybersecurity domain benefited from the multiple